 It was also at this time that Sean developed an understanding of the therapeutic qualities, and also the political power of art.
 He vowed early on to stay true to his psycho-representative and iconoclastic temperament as an artist--- and he's lived up to this vow throughout his career as an artist.

-Sean is currently a member of the Buffalo Society of Artists, and Emerging Leaders in the Arts- Buffalo (ELAB).
+I'm currently a member of the Buffalo Society of Artists, and Emerging Leaders in the Arts- Buffalo (ELAB).

-Sean is also the winner of the 2018 ARTIST OF THE YEAR AWARD at Tim Slowinski's Limner Gallery!
+I'm also the winner of the 2018 ARTIST OF THE YEAR AWARD at Tim Slowinski's Limner Gallery!

 When not painting or drawing, I'm playing 7-string jazz guitar with my acid jazz power trio, "FlashBamPow."